-UAE Offshore Foundation in the United Arab Emirates (RAKICC Foundation)
+UAE Foundation in the United Arab Emirates

-The UAE Offshore Foundation (RAKICC Foundation) was introduced in 2019 to the suite of investment vehicles and services offered by the United Arab Emirates, and is the most modern element of international asset protection and structuring.
+The UAE Foundation was introduced in 2019 to the suite of investment vehicles and services offered by the United Arab Emirates, and is the most modern element of international asset protection and structuring.
 The laws and regulations setting international standards and considers the recent, global developments of asset protection.
-As major point the legislation of the UAE Offshore Foundation will not acknowledge any foreign judgment against the foundation and its founders including foreign heirship rights.
+As major point the legislation of the UAE Foundation will not acknowledge any foreign judgment against the foundation and its founders including foreign heirship rights.

 Holding assets personally may leave you at a severe disadvantage.
 In a world filled with lawsuits, creditors, legal battles, and malpractice suits protecting your assets in a safe, tax neutral and political stable jurisdiction is more important than ever.

-What is an UAE Offshore Foundation?
+What is an UAE Foundation?

 Offshore Foundations are structures to which legal ownership of property (money, shares, gift, land or encumbrance) is transferred.
 They are hybrid in nature, containing vital features of the corporation (legal personality) and the trust (created for a purpose or benefit).
 As such, foundations are particularly useful as asset management and tax planning tools but in fact are multi-purpose.
 Establishing an offshore foundation essentially means wanting to have personal or business affairs governed under the statutes of a neutral country.
 One of the main advantages of going offshore to set up a foundation involves the creation of a hedge which guards the foundation and its property from being voided, invalidated or made defective in any manner by reference to the law of a foreign jurisdiction.

-An UAE Offshore Foundation (RAKICC Foundation) is a corporate body created with a legal personality separate from that of its founder(s).
+An UAE Foundation is a corporate body created with a legal personality separate from that of its founder(s).
 The foundation acts through its council to manage its assets and carry out its objectives.
 The foundation is a separate legal entity which acts like a trust and operates as a company, with no members or shareholders.
 The founder of such foundations can be either an individual or a corporate entity.
 Offshore foundations are normally used as vehicles for asset protection, estate planning and wealth management.
 Such foundations have many similarities, as well as advantages, with offshore trusts.

 Like offshore trusts, private offshore foundations are set up in jurisdictions governed by offshore legislation, which are tax free entities benefiting from favorable, advantageous conditions and treatments.

-UAE Offshore Foundations Advantages
+UAE Foundations Advantages

 - Privacy (founder’s wishes are not publicly registered)